I’m going to a protest. What do I need to know?

 - Allow you to speak to a lawyer.
 Ask to speak to a lawyer as soon as possible.
 Once you ask, the police cannot question you until you've spoken to one.
 They must give you a phone number for a free lawyer and a private place to make the call.
 You can call the free lawyer or another lawyer.
 You can make as many phone calls as you need to reach the lawyer you want.
 The police must do what they can to help you reach the lawyer you want.

-- Remain silent.
-You must give your correct name and date of birth, but you don’t need to answer any other questions.
-Even if you refuse to talk, the police might continue to ask you questions, but you still don’t have to answer.
+You also have the right to remain silent.
+You must give your correct name and date of birth, but you don't need to answer any other questions.
+Even if you refuse to talk, the police might continue to ask you questions, but you still don't have to answer.
 It is hardly ever a good idea to answer police questions.